SulaxanSo/Mapbox_UX/README.md

 react-native run-android
 ```

 The repository contains geospatial data and a geojson file with european country boundaries.
 You can find the files in the `data` folder.
 For better performance the resolution is set to low quality by default.
-To increase the resolution quality change the resolution from low to medium or high in App.js.
+To increase the resolution quality change the resolution from low to medium or high in App.js in line 6.

 ## Built with:
 - [React Native](https://reactnative.dev)